I love Southampton, but there is still so much we can all do to improve our great city.

 My previous jobs have given me experience that I carry through to my politics.
 I have worked for a charity and in a major publishing company, but the most important lessons were the ones I learnt as the daughter of a market trader, and then helping with the family fabric business.

 I learnt the economic and social importance of small business and local highstreets, and how hard we all had to work to keep the business afloat.
-And sometimes, having a market trader’s shout is pretty useful for debating against the Tories at the council.
+And sometimes, having a market trader’s shout is pretty useful for debating against the Tories.

 Political work